Table of Contents

 - When it was published

-- Various text options to share router's capabilities and such
+- Various text options to share the router’s capabilities and such

 - A signature of all the previous fields, created by the router with the signing key